openharmony/docs/en/application-dev/security/cryptoFramework-guidelines.md

 > **NOTE**
 >
-> This guide applies to JS development using OpenHarmony API version 9 and SDK version 3.2.7 or later.
+> This guide applies only to JavaScript development using the SDK of API version 9 or later.

 ## Key Generation and Conversion